 Shared parental leave allows mothers to share a portion of their maternity leave with the fathers up until their child’s first birthday.
 This allows for greater flexibility in terms of time off and mothers and fathers can combine their maternity or paternity leave to be off at the same time as well.

-Statutory maternity leave can last up to 39 weeks, which is far longer than the two weeks of paternity leave.
+Statutory maternity leave can last up to 39 weeks, which is far longer than the two weeks of statutory paternity leave.

 Conclusion

-Statutory paternity leave can be tricky to navigate, but with our guide you’ll be able to figure out what you’re entitled to and when you should inform your employer that you need to take it.
+Statutory paternity leave and pay can be tricky to navigate, but with our guide you’ll be able to figure out what you’re entitled to and when you should inform your employer that you need to take it.

 If you’re an employer and you want to keep track of your employee’s paternity leave, our payroll software and our HR software will help you pay your employees properly and let you know when they are taking parental leave.